By Kathy Castania

 Member, SURJ ROC Steering and Education Committees

-DiDi Delgado in her article, Whites Only: SURJ and the Caucasian Invasion of Racial Justice Spaces has challenged the existence of SURJ chapters throughout the US.
-She is rightfully suspicious – and has turned up the heat to get white people to feel some of the criticism Black Lives Matter (BLM) groups have been getting from white people since their inception.
+DiDi Delgado in their article, Whites Only: SURJ and the Caucasian Invasion of Racial Justice Spaces has challenged the existence of SURJ chapters throughout the US.
+They are rightfully suspicious – and has turned up the heat to get white people to feel some of the criticism Black Lives Matter (BLM) groups have been getting from white people since their inception.

-I don’t think any of us need to be critical of her analysis – instead we need to understand her suspicion and also her anger at our existence.
-She is in active resistance to racism and frankly most anything that white people do is suspect.
+I don’t think any of us need to be critical of their analysis – instead we need to understand their suspicion and also their anger at our existence.
+They are in active resistance to racism and frankly most anything that white people do is suspect.
 At the same time, as I train myself to think outside of systems of dominance I realize that it is important for me to think in “ands” and not “either/or”.
-She is right when you think about an organization that is about building an anti-racist movement.
+They are right when you think about an organization that is about building an anti-racist movement.
 White people need to step back and get out of the way.
 We need to check ourselves and realize our place in such a movement is for support only.
 I personally had to learn this the hard way – during the 80’s and 90’s working with a multiracial group to eliminate racism in the community where I was living.
 All too quickly the white people, including me, were making decisions and getting out front in our actions.
 Since authentic cross racial relationships had been built over a long period time – we whites were being called out on our dominant behaviors while ultimately staying in relationship with the People of Color who chose to reeducate us.

 Additionally, I have come to realize something: how deep the work of unlearning racism is for white people and at times when in mixed groups I have witnessed how stunned people of color are when they hear of the depth of our white conditioning.
 How as white children some were beaten by parents for playing with Black friends, how we were asked repeatedly to narrow ourselves to distinguish us from the Black ‘other’ – hearing things like “that dress is too loud, you look like a ____.”
 How we were given justifications when we witnessed mistreatments and asked to curb our humanity that was calling us to intervene.